 Get creative with presentation of toys

 When the same toys are left out for kids, they can appear boring.
 When those toys are put away for a while, or presented in a new manner, suddenly they’re enticing.
 Try rotating out a few toys to keep things fresh.
 Or present them differently: Lego that’s half-started, for example, smaller toys put out on a baking sheet, or an empty muffin tin for them to fill.
+You may also Buy Midget Sprint Car if your kid shows interest in toy cars or bring your kid to a toy store where he can choose his new toys.

 Go outside and make a mess